11 Best Camping Solar Panel chargers for backpacking & bike touring

 Goal Zero Nomad 14 PLUS Camping Solar Panel

-The Nomad comes in two versions, the lighter Nomad 7 (7 Watts) and this Nomad 14 (14 Watts).
-The NOMAD 14 PLUS by Goal Zero has been re-engineered to be lighter and smarter, with a newly included kickstand to keep the panel at the perfect angle and a power-flow indicator that ensures the best solar charging experience.
+The NOMAD 14 PLUS by Goal Zero has been re-engineered in 2021 to be lighter and smarter, with a newly included kickstand to keep the panel at the perfect angle and a power-flow indicator that ensures the best solar charging experience.

 Charges an iPhone 6 from 0 to 100% in 2/3 hours in perfect sunny conditions, works well even with an overcast sky.
 Dimensions: 17.5 x 11.22 in (unfolded), 8.46 x 11.22 in (folded).